ThatBadName/DJS-v14-command-handler/README.md

-# DJS-v14-command-handler
+# DJS v14 Command Handler

 An upgraded version of [**Fusion Terror's** DJS v14 command handler](https://www.youtube.com/watch?v=DB8a8i1pXUM).
-I have just made it so that you have the ability to register some commands for just 1 guild (like a test server)
+I have just made it so that you have the ability to register some commands for just 1 guild (like a test server).
+It also has a mongo config setup

 ## Setup
 - Clone the repo/Download the files and extract them